achhunna/bart-widget/README.md

 This approach keeps your API key secure and makes it easy to update.

+## Troubleshooting

+### Location Issues

+- If location services are temporarily unavailable, the widget will use your last known location
+- A note will appear indicating that cached location is being used
+- To fix: Enable location services for Scriptable in iOS Settings

+### API Issues

+- If you see a BART API error:
+  1. Verify your API key is correct
+  2. Check your internet connection
+  3. Try accessing the BART API directly to verify service status
+- The widget will show specific error messages to help diagnose issues

 ## Requirements

 - iOS 14.0 or later
 - [Scriptable](https://scriptable.app/) app installed
 - Location services enabled
 - Internet connection for real-time updates
+- Valid BART API key

 ## Privacy